Caviar - More Than Just Sturgeon Eggs

 Caviar is processed by straining and sorting the eggs by size and color.
 A mild salt (Malossol) is added to the eggs to prevent freezing.
 The eggs are then packed in 4 pound tins containers and exported.

-IMPORTANT - Beluga caviar always comes in blue tins, Osetra in yellow tins and Sevruga caviar in red tins.
+IMPORTANT - Beluga caviar always comes in blue tins, Osetra in yellow tins, and Sevruga caviar in red tins.

-Do Your Homework - This stuff is expensive so learn everything you can about the various types of caviar and their different grades.
+Do Your Homework - This stuff is expensive, so learn everything you can about the various types of caviar and their different grades.

-Find a distributor of imported caviar you trust and don't be afraid to ask questions based on what you've learned.
-If they don't want to answer your questions, find some place else to spend your money.
+Find a distributor of imported caviar you trust, and don't be afraid to ask questions based on what you've learned.
+If they don't want to answer your questions, find someplace else to spend your money.

 Buy Only Fresh Caviar - Because caviar is extremely perishable, once it is imported and repackaged, the shelf life is only about 3 to 4 weeks unopened.
 Once opened, it's good for about three days and that's if refrigerated at an ideal temperature of 30 degrees F. So ask about dates.